scaffold-eth/create-eth/CONTRIBUTING.md

 - If you're running into an error, please give context.
 Explain what you're trying to do and how to reproduce the error.
 - Please use the same formatting in the code repository.
 You can configure your IDE to do it by using the prettier / linting config files included in each package.
 - If applicable, please edit the README.md file to reflect the changes.
+- If you're adding a new template file or modifying arguments of existing templates, please create a corresponding PR to the [Example Extension branch](https://github.com/scaffold-eth/create-eth-extensions/tree/example) of the [create-eth-extensions](https://github.com/scaffold-eth/create-eth-extensions) repository

 ### Issues